Htoo23/Django/README.md

 An example of good feedback would be:

 *The project contained all of the actions expected.
 However on the menu page, the menu item did not display as a hyperlink.
-I would suggest reviewing the code to create the hyperlink*.
+I would suggest reviewing the code to create the hyperlink*.#   D j a n g o  
+ 